 Reducing Costs via Life-Saving Medical Research

 The single most effective thing we can do to control healthcare costs over the long term is to support research and development of life-saving cures for debilitating and expensive diseases.
 Alzheimer’s will be responsible for one-third of Medicare spending by 2050.
 Diabetes costs Americans $327 billion a year and the majority of that cost is covered by Medicaid, Medicare, and the Veterans Administration.
 A low-cost cure for either one of these diseases would eliminate budgetary stress on Medicare and Medicaid.
-For diabetes, recent breakthrough clinical trial results with obesity treatments should be deployed as rapidly and broadly as possible.
+For diabetes and related illnesses, recent breakthrough GLP-1’s (Ozempic, Wegovy, Mounjaro…) should be deployed and subsidized as rapidly and broadly as possible.
 As the only Ph.D. scientist in Congress, Bill has been at the forefront of protecting research budgets at the National Institutes of Health against the proposed budget cuts from the Trump Administration, and expanding them in the post-COVID era.